exercism/problem-specifications/exercises/alphametics/description.md

 Write a function to solve alphametics puzzles.

-[Alphametics][] is a puzzle where letters in words are replaced with numbers.
+[Alphametics][alphametics] is a puzzle where letters in words are replaced with numbers.

 For example `SEND + MORE = MONEY`: